LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Method

+Here, \emph{all codes} refers to the size of the final, cleaned codebook learned on the train split (after Steps~4–6 and iterative refinement).
+A \emph{used} code is any code from this train-derived codebook that is assigned at least once to a test datapoint during the deductive code prediction step described above; codes that remain in the codebook but are never selected on the test set are counted as unused.
+This measures the practical utility of a codebook on unseen data and ranges in $[0,1]$.

 \paragraph{Descriptive Fitness.} A score assigned by a large language model (LLM) in the range of 1--10, that \textit{quantifies the extent to which selected codes properly describe a datapoint (even if partially)}.
 For example, describing a resturant review that complains about delivery speed as ``parking difficulty'' would be considered improper.
-We rescale fitness score to $[0, 1]$ for final score.
+To keep the scale consistent with other metric dimensions, we rescale the fitness score to $[0, 1]$.
 Since calculating the semantic fittness for the entire test set might be computationally expensive, we recommend doing sampling based estimation.
 The same sampling-based scoring applies to calculation of coverage.

 \paragraph{Descriptive Coverage.} Similarly LLM-scored in the range of 1--10, \textit{coverage evaluates to what extend do all the essential aspects of a datapoint relevant to the research question are captured by the assigned codes}.
 For instance, describing a resturant review that complains both ``food serving speed'' and ``parking difficulty'' only as ``parking difficulty'' misses the other essential side of the complaint, and thus is partial and incomplete.
 In this sense, a set of code can be proper but partial -- two relatively orthognal dimensions.
-We also rescale coverage score to $[0, 1]$ for final score.
+We also rescale coverage score to $[0, 1]$ to keep mangnitude consistency.

 \paragraph{Parsimoniousness.} A structural measure capturing semantic redundancy among codes:

 where $n$ is the number of codes and $\cos(c_i, c_j)$ is the cosine similarity between $c_i$ and $c_j$.
 This penalizes highly similar or redundant code pairs, encouraging compact yet expressive codebooks.